 If you like Celtic music, search no more.
-A tin whistle is definitely something you should try.
-Its simple design guarantees pretty quick learning, even if you don’t have any experience in playing music.
+A tin whistle (also known as a penny whistle) is definitely something you should try.
+Its simple design guarantees pretty quick learning, even if you don’t have any experience playing music.

-Tin Whistles are easy to play, but if you learn to master it, you can really play some fantastic music.
-Check out this old video below by Mary Bergin from Ireland’s main TV network.
+If you learn to master the tin whistle, you can really play some fantastic music.
+Check out this old video below by Mary Bergin from RTE, Ireland’s main TV network.

 Our Pick of Top 7 Tin Whistles

 1. Clarke CWD Celtic Tin Whistle, Key of D